On behalf of The Law Office of Gustavo E. Frances, P.A.

 - Mediation to help parents come to terms

 - Pre-trial conference

 If any of the above bullets seem intimidating, you are not alone.
-Since your children were born, decisions about their well being have always been made within the family unit.
+Since your children were born, decisions about their well-being have always been made within the family unit.
 Where you were once a part of a team, you are now on opposing sides.

 Why You Need Representation

 You need someone in your corner to stand up for your rights.
 You need someone to translate your wants and needs as a parent to legal terms.
 You need a plan that works for the new version of your family.
-When you need a Fort Lauderdale child custody attorney at The Law Office of Gustavo E. Frances, P.A., we are your advocate and voice in the most trying time of your life.
+When you need a Fort Lauderdale divorce attorney at The Law Office of Gustavo E. Frances, P.A., we are your advocate and voice in the most trying time of your life.
 You can contact us for a consultation of your case by clicking here or calling 954-533-2756.